 We have proved several theorems on the convergence of the finite matrix approximations of multiplication operators for numerical integration.
 The theorems also apply generally to self-adjoint operators.

-For integration on unbounded interval, we have shown several theorems for strong resolvent convergence.
+For integration on an unbounded interval, we have shown several theorems for strong resolvent convergence.
 We have proved strong resolvent convergence of finite matrix truncations of self-adjoint operators with infinite matrix representation.
-We have proved that strong resolvent convergence for sequence of self-adjoint operators implies strong convergence for Riemann--Stieltjes integrable functions and strong resolvent convergence for unbounded functions of the operators.
-We have proved that strong resolvent convergence for sequence of self-adjoint operators implies convergence of quadratically bounded functions of the operators for certain quadratic forms that can be used in numerical integration.
-We have proved that for multiplication operators of polynomials or for self-adjoint operators with nonnegative coefficients, the convergence results can be extended to higher order functions than quadratically bounded functions.
-We have also demonstrated numerically how the convergence can fail for very fast growing functions if some matrix coefficients are negative.
-We have shown a way to improve the convergence by using weights that are derived from a bounding function of the integrand.
+We have proved that the strong resolvent convergence for a sequence of self-adjoint operators implies strong convergence for Riemann--Stieltjes integrable functions and strong resolvent convergence for unbounded functions of the operators.
+We have proved that the strong resolvent convergence for a sequence of self-adjoint operators implies the convergence of quadratically bounded functions of the operators for certain quadratic forms that can be used in numerical integration.
+We have proved that for multiplication operators of polynomials or self-adjoint operators with nonnegative coefficients, convergence results can be extended to higher-order functions than quadratically bounded functions.
+We have also numerically demonstrated how convergence can fail for very fast-growing functions if some matrix coefficients are negative.
+We have shown a way to improve convergence by using weights that are derived from a bounding function of the integrand.

 We have also proved theorems for improper integrals with finite endpoints.
-We have shown that endpoints of integration are not eigenvalues of the finite matrix approximation of the multiplication operator and therefore not nodes of the matrix method of integration which is also a property of Gaussian quadrature.
+We have shown that endpoints of integration are not eigenvalues of the finite matrix approximation of the multiplication operator and, therefore, not nodes of the matrix method of integration which is also a property of Gaussian quadrature.
 We have shown that numerical integrals converge for improper integrals if the integrand function is bounded by an operator convex function.

-\section{Acknowledgements}
+\bmhead{Acknowledgements}

+We thank the anonymous reviewers for their valuable comments.
 The work was supported by Academy of Finland.